 - The identifier column should be username

-- Review this article for an in-depth walk through of the upload process - Importer: Uploading Your First Student File
+- Review this article for an in-depth walk-through of the upload process - Importer: Uploading Your First Student File

-The importer should give you detailed automated feedback on the formatting of your file.
-It can take a few uploads to perfect the formatting, so if you're seeing warnings or errors, there are a few things to check:
+The Importer should give you detailed automated feedback on the formatting of your file.
+It can take a few uploads to perfect the formatting, so if you're encountering warnings or errors, there are a few things to check:

 - Are you planning to create new accounts or update existing accounts?

-- What new majors, minors, colleges, and/or campuses were found?
+- What new courses, colleges, and/or campuses were found?
 Should this create new ones or could these be duplicates/typos?

 Check out these links to learn more about the student data import:

 Review the list below or Download the Student CSV Example (located at the bottom of this article)

-Every student file you upload must have these eight fields:
+Every student file you upload must have these seven fields:

-email_address: This is the basic identifier for each user in Handshake.
+email_address: this is the basic identifier for each user in Handshake.
 This must be unique for each user — meaning that the same email cannot be tied to two student accounts.
-As a security measure, the .edu domain must belong to your institution.
-If your students do not use .edu emails, you can use a generic (.gmail.com, etc) address.
+As a security measure, the .ac.uk domain must belong to your institution.
+If your students do not use .ac.uk emails, you can use a generic (.gmail.com, etc) address.

 Masters of Business Administration

-*If you are having trouble importing a newly required field, please reach out to your Handshake Relationship Manager.
+*If you are having trouble importing a newly required field, please contact your Handshake Relationship Manager.

 These fields are recommended, but not necessary.
 Collaborate with your team to determine which fields are most relevant to your workflows.

 preferred_name: Student's preferred name.
 Any value added in this field will show up first on the student's profile.
-If this field is left blank, we will display the student's First Name.
+If this field is left blank, we'll display the student's First Name.